tuckyeah/jquery-ajax-patch/README.md

 ### Curl single book demonstration

-We'll use curl to add a book.
-Watch as I add a script to my `curl/post.sh` file and run it in my terminal.
+We'll use curl to alter a book.
+Watch as I alter a script in my `curl/patch.sh` file and run it in my terminal.

 ### Curl single book code along

-We'll use curl to add a book.
-Code along as I add a script to my `curl/post.sh` file and run it in my terminal.
+We'll use curl to alter a book.
+Code along as I alter a script to my `curl/patch.sh` file and run it in my terminal.

 ### Curl single book lab

-Now write your own curl script in `curl/post.sh`.
+Now write your own curl script in `curl/patch.sh`.
 Add a few books.

 ### AJAX single book demo and lab

-Watch as I change the code in `index.html` and alter the javascript.
+We will use the same markup we wrote in the `jquery-ajax-patch` lesson, if you do not have working code ask your neighbor to slack you theirs.

 We'll be going back and forth between watching me and doing it yourself.